Contrast-Security-OSS/docs/content/admin/sys_settings/SSLToolbox.md

         -keystore contrast.jks
 ```

-## Delete An Alias From Your Keystore
+## Delete An Alias from Your KeyStore

 ```
 keytool -delete \